Mutestock/mini-project-loner-edition/readme.md

 Note that:
 - Rest is responsibile for Grades and relations
 - gRPC is responsible for Student
-- SOAP is responsible for teachers
+- SOAP is responsible for Teachers

 ![alt text](/resources/er_diagram.png "er_diagram")